-Change History /
+Change History

 Version Date Details of changes

 V2 10/05/2022 Amendments to existing policy

+V3 17/04/2023 Amendments to existing policy

 Introduction

 Swim Wales is committed to maintaining the highest standards of governance and conducts its business in an open and transparent manner.
 The aim of this document and processes is to protect both Swim Wales and their customers by ensuring a clear and transparent understanding for all parties relating to the terms and conditions for course bookings with Swim Wales.